Free Market Foundation: Minimum wage

 The FMF has long opposed the introduction of a national minimum wage, claiming that it would be harmful for South Africa's large number of unemployed people.
 According to former FMF board chairman Herman Mashaba, "a minimum wage makes it illegal to employ anyone for a lower wage.
 The result is that many people are denied the right to decide for themselves about job opportunities".
 FMF director Jasson Urbach has claimed that large businesses tend to support minimum wage laws because "it protects them from competition from small businesses".

-In February 2017 the South African government resolved to adopt a national minimum wage by 1 May 2018, at R20 ($1,50) per hour, or roughly R3,500 ($261,52) per month.
+In February 2017 the South African government resolved to adopt a national minimum wage by 1 May 2018, at R20 ($1.50) per hour, or roughly R3,500 ($261.52) per month.
 A commission will be set up to review the wage level annually.

 Louw has argued that if a minimum wage is implemented, government must create "job seekers' exemption certificates" (JSEC) which would allow individuals who have been unemployed for an extended period of time to exempt themselves from the application of the minimum wage, in order to find employment below the minimum wage.
 FMF director Eustace Davie authored Jobs for the Jobless in 2003, which set out the comprehensive JSEC proposal.
 The Atlas Network awarded the FMF the "Templeton Freedom Award" in 2009 for the book.

+Funding

+Although it has claimed to primarily represent the interests of small business, the FMF appears to have received most of its funding from large corporations in the form of 'corporate members', with the organisation offering different tiers of corporate membership.